dotnet-websharper/docs/GettingStarted-CSharp.md

 ### Server class

-The main module (`Server.cs`) defines the page structure of your website, which is now a sigle fallback function that accepts any sub-url, and passes this argument to the client-side (initializing the text box).
+The main module (`Server.cs`) defines the page structure of your website, which is now a single fallback function that accepts any sub-url, and passes this argument to the client-side (initializing the text box).

 As you are starting out, you may just consider this boilerplate and